mr-anvesh/mr-anvesh/README.md

 - 🌱 I’m currently learning Python to build bots, ML frameworks and AI Agents.
 - 💞️ I’m looking to collaborate on Python backend based projects.
 - 😎 On the quest to become an AI/ML expert.
-- ⚡ Current Expertise in Languages: Python, HTML, CSS, SQL
+- ⚡ Current Expertise in Languages: Python, HTML, CSS, SQL, React, Next.js